• Skip to primary navigation

 Facebook • Instagram

-A fun place for children to learn and play, the museum is home to 12 indoor and outdoor exhibits and offers lots of programs, events, and school breaks and summer camps.
+A fun place for children to learn and play, the museum has 12 indoor and outdoor exhibits and offers many programs, events, school breaks, and summer camps.

 3. The Staten Island Museum